Smooth quotients of complex tori by finite groups (with an appendix by Stephen Griffeth): Proof of Theorem

-\begin{proof} By our assumptions, we know that $g$ fixes at least an element $x\in A$.
-By the Chevalley-Shephard-Todd Theorem, we get then that the stabilizer $S\leq G$ of $x$ is generated by pseudoreflections and contains $g$.
-The hypothesis implies then immediately that $S=G$, which concludes the proof. \end{proof}
+By the Chevalley-Shephard-Todd Theorem, we get then that the stabilizer $S\leq G$ of $y$ is generated by pseudoreflections and contains $g$.
+The first assumption implies then immediately that $S=G$, which concludes the proof. \end{proof}

-Having this result at hand, all we have to do is to prove that, for every pair $(A,G)$ with $G_0$ acting on $T_0(A)$ as a finite complex reflection group, we can find an element $g\in G$ such that $g_0$ is not contained in any proper complex reflection subgroup of $G_0$.
-Now, since the existence of such a $g$ depends only on the action of $G_0$ on $T_0(A)$ and such an action splits into a direct product of irreducible representations, we immediately see that it suffices to prove this existence in the irreducible case.
+Note that Theorem \ref{fixedpointtheorem G=F} follows immediately from applying Proposition \ref{prop fixed point} to the pair $(P_G,G)$, which comes naturally from the pair $(T,G)$ thanks to Lemma \ref{lemma desc Ti}.
+Thus, all we have to do is to prove that, for every pair $(T,G)$ with $G_\lin$ acting on $T_0(T)=\C^n$ as a finite complex reflection group of rank $n$, we can find an element $g\in G$ such that $g_\lin$ is not contained in any proper complex reflection subgroup of $G_\lin$ and has no trivial eigenvalue.
+Now, since the existence of such a $g$ depends only on the action of $G_\lin$ on $T_0(T)$, we immediately see that it suffices to prove this existence for abstract complex reflection groups.
+This is the content of the appendix written by Stephen Griffeth, which concludes the proof of Theorem \ref{fixedpointtheorem G=F}.

-Theorem \ref{fixedpointtheorem} is thus reduced to a question on finite irreducible complex reflection groups, which we treat in the next section.